sidpalas/devops-directive-website/content/posts/2020/03/always-on-minikube/index.md

 ]
 ---

-**TL;DR:** I set up Minikube on an old (2012) MacBook air so I would have an always-on Kubernetes cluster at home to experiment with.
+**TL;DR:** I set up Minikube on an old (2012) MacBook Air and configured it to be able to connect from outside my home network so I would have an always-on Kubernetes cluster at home to experiment with.

 ![macbook air](/static/images/macbook-air.jpg)